The Union Budget 2023 made the new tax regime quite attractive by reducing tax rates.

 Income from House Property = Net Annual Value – Standard Deduction (@30% of NAV) –Interest on Home Loan

-For a self-occupied property, the rental income is considered NIL.
+For a self-occupied property, the rental income is considered NIL (this is specified in Section 23).
 Now, let’s say you pay home loan interest of Rs 2.5 lacs.
 The maximum deduction for interest payment for a self-occupied property is Rs 2 lacs.

 Income from House Property = 0 – Rs 2 lacs (interest) = – Rs 2 lacs